-We report data from a variety of woodland inventories carried out between 2004 and 2007 in Sofala province of central Mozambique, at the southern end of the African Rift Valley (Fig. 2 in Chapter 2).
+We report data from a variety of woodland inventories carried out between

+20 2004 and 2007 in Sofala province of central Mozambique, at the southern end of the African Rift Valley (Fig. 2 in Chapter 2).
 The database includes 60 plots totalling 29.2 ha and 12883 stems.

 The inventories included all stems > 5 cm DBH that were alive and standing.
 The inventories were conducted for different purposes and so the plots are of different size and shape.
 They ranged from 0.2 ha to 1 ha and the mean plot size was 0.46 ha.
-Some of the data have been reported

-30 in Chapter 3 and 5.
+Some of the data have been reported in Chapter 3 and 5.

 The inventoried plots were contained within an area of roughly 60 km by 30 km, described in detail by Tinley (1977).
-This area receives annual rainfall of 850±269 mm (mean±standard deviation of 24 years of data) and is on several soil types, with sandy loams on the slopes giving way to finer hydromorphic soils on the Rift Valley floor.
+This area receives annual rainfall several soil types, with sandy loams on the slopes giving way to finer hydromorphic soils on the Rift Valley floor.
 Rainfall is highly seasonal with 82% of rain falling between November and March.
 The area is subject to frequent fires in the dry season, and human use of the woodlands is extensive.